TO TOP

 Goals

-Teaching basic geography in theory and practice (on site)
+• Teaching of basic geographical contexts in theory and practice (on site),

 Content

-The Canary archipelago west of Morocco consists of seven islands with a total area of about 7500 km².
-While the climate is generally stable and dominated by the Azores High and the trade wind belt, there are a variety of microclimates ranging from hot desert climates to subtropical humid climates, and snow frequently falls on Pico del Teide, Spain's highest mountain.
-At 7500 m above sea level, Teide is also the third largest island volcano in the world.
+The Canary archipelago to the west of Morocco consists of seven islands with a total area of around 7500 km².
+While the climate is generally stable and dominated by the Azores High and the trade wind belt, there are a variety of microclimates ranging from hot desert climates to subtropical humid climates, and snow frequently falls on Pico del Teide, the highest mountain in Spain.
+At 7500 m above sea level, Mount Teide is also the third largest island volcano in the world.
 Geologically, the Canary Islands belong to Africa and were formed by interplate volcanism over a hotspot.
-The eastern islands are up to 22 million years old and relatively flat, while the western islands are much younger and largely still volcanically active.
-These diverse conditions result in a very high biodiversity and an estimated 500 endemic species.
+The eastern islands are up to 22 million years old and relatively flat, while the western islands are significantly younger and largely still volcanically active.
+These diverse conditions result in a very high level of biodiversity and an estimated 500 endemic species.

-We will probably visit Tenerife and La Palma.
+We will visit La Palma and Tenerife and cross over by ferry.

-Focus on physical-geographical topics such as geology, especially volcanism, meteorology and climatology (trade winds and their effects), biogeography: flora and fauna, but also urban and economic geography.
+Focus on physical-geographical topics, such as geology, especially volcanism, meteorology and climatology (trade winds and their effects), geomorphology, soil science and biogeography: flora and fauna, but also urban and economic geography, measurements in the field, urban climate measurement.

 Organization